mytech-today-now/wp-meme-player-2/PromptBuilding.md

                     2. **Top Playlists by Creator/User:** Show the most viewed playlists for a specified creator or WordPress user.
                     3. **Randomized Playlists (Entire Server):** Display a random selection of playlists from the entire site.
                 - **Configuration:** Enable administrators to set the desired option through the plugin settings page.
             - **Second Row Settings:**
                 - **Functionality:** If the first row option includes top viewed playlists, the second row will display the next set of top viewed playlists that did not make it into the first row.
                 - **Toggle Option:** Allow administrators to enable or disable the second row feature independently.
             - **Access Control:**
                 - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
             - **Feature Toggle:**
                 - **Functionality:** Provide options to turn off the first and second row features entirely, allowing administrators to customize the Playlist Page layout based on site requirements.

-        - **Pagination:**
-            - **Functionality:** Implement pagination for the Playlist Page, ensuring that the first page includes the first and second rows (if enabled) followed by sorted and grouped playlist items.
-Subsequent pages will display additional sorted and grouped playlists.
-            - **User Experience:** Ensure smooth navigation between pages with clear indicators of the current page and total number of pages.

         - **Grid Item Composition:**
             - **Components:**
                 - **Title of the Playlist:** Displayed prominently to identify the playlist.
                 - **Publish Date:** Indicates when the playlist was created or last updated.
                 - **Preview GIF:** Provides a visual snapshot of the playlist's content, enhancing user engagement.
                 - **Color Code:** Indicates the color of the playlist.
                 - **Author/Creator:** Indicates the creator of the playlist.
                 - **Short Description:** A short description of the playlist.
                 - **Tags:** Tags associated with the playlist.
                 - **Play Button:** An interactive element that redirects the user to the Playlist in the appropriate layout, opening in a new tab to maintain the user's current browsing context.
             - **Interactivity:**
                 - **Hover Effects:** Implement hover effects to highlight playlist items and reveal additional options or information.
                 - **Accessibility:** Ensure that all interactive elements are accessible via keyboard navigation and are compatible with screen readers.
         - **Discoverability:**
             - **Public Access:** Make the Playlist Page accessible to any internet user by default, enhancing content visibility and engagement.
             - **Visibility Control:** Provide administrators with the ability to disable the Playlist Page through the plugin settings, offering control over content accessibility based on site needs.
         - **Administrator Controls:**
             - **Settings Page:**
                 - **Access Restrictions:** Ensure that only Administrators and Editors can access and modify plugin settings.
                 - **Configuration Options:** Include settings for featured rows, sorting and grouping criteria, color schemes, and visibility toggles.
                 - **User Interface:** Design an intuitive and user-friendly settings interface, incorporating form elements, descriptions, and tooltips to guide administrators through configuration.

-    - **Security and Permissions:**
-        - **Role-Based Access:** Implement role-based permissions to ensure that only authorized users can perform specific actions, such as adding playlists or modifying settings.
-        - **Data Validation and Sanitization:** Ensure that all user inputs are validated and sanitized to prevent security vulnerabilities like SQL injection or cross-site scripting (XSS) attacks.

 7. **User Interface (UI):**
     - **Playlist Management Interface:**
         - **Admin Dashboard Integration:** Incorporate playlist management tools into the WordPress admin dashboard, providing a centralized location for creating, editing, and managing playlists.
         - **CRUD Operations:** Enable users to Create, Read, Update, and Delete playlists with ease, utilizing familiar WordPress interface patterns to enhance usability.
         - **Bulk Operations:** Allow users to add multiple playlists simultaneously, streamlining the content management process.
     - **Playlist Page Display:**
         - **Responsive Grid Layout:** Design a grid layout that adapts to various screen sizes and devices, ensuring a consistent and user-friendly experience across desktops, TVs, tablets, and mobile devices.
         - **Dynamic Content Loading:** Implement AJAX-based content loading to enhance performance and reduce page load times, especially for large playlists.
         - **Interactive Elements:** Incorporate interactive elements such as sorting and grouping controls, search functionality, and pagination controls to enhance user engagement and navigation.
     - **Customization Options:**
         - **Color Schemes:** Provide options for administrators to define and customize color schemes for the grid, enhancing visual appeal and aligning with site aesthetics.
         - **Sorting and Grouping Controls:** Design intuitive controls for users to sort and group playlists by various criteria, enhancing content discoverability and user experience.